 Come and join Xenon and the other guests as they meet at the home of Damien for dinner and conversation about the life of Plato….Continue reading “61.
 Plato Establishes His Academy – The Greatest Philosopher 5”

-This is part four of a fictional dialogue discussing the life of Plato.
+This is part four of a fictional Plato’s dialogues discussing the life.
 If you wish to start at the beginning, please see post 57.
 Young Plato fled Athens for obvious reasons after the death of his teacher Socrates.
-He spent some time in Cyrene where he learned mathematics, and then he lived in Egypt for about twelve years where he became steeped in metaphysics, Egyptian style.
+He spent some time in Cyrene where he learned mathematics.
+And then, he lived in Egypt for about twelve years where he became steeped in metaphysics, Egyptian style.
 It was there that he was introduced to the concept of Forms.

 In this post, Plato leaves the ideal philosophical world and enters the rough-and-tumble world of real-life politics in Sicily.
 This is apt training for someone about to return to his hometown of Athens.

 So, come and join Xenon and the other guests as they once again meet at the home of Damien for dinner and conversation about the life of Plato….Continue reading “60.
 Plato’s First Visit to Sicily – The Greatest Philosopher 4”

 This is part three of a fictional dialogue discussing the life of Plato.
 In the previous post, Plato fled Athens after the execution of his friend and teacher Socrates (I suggest also reading the first part of the story, if you haven’t already).
 After traveling for almost two decades, Plato spent his most significant time in Egypt.
 These years of travel significantly formed Plato’s thoughts, especially, which perplexes me as people don’t write more about this when discussing his philosophy.